-- the results of stress tests and scenario analysis that are performed by the finance and risk departments; and - the Bank's risk capacity.
+- the results of the scenario analysis and stress tests that are performed by the finance and risk departments; and - the Bank's risk capacity.

 The Bank's risk appetite aligns with its strategic objectives.
 The process ensures that its strategic objectives are "risk-informed" and aligned with the risk assumed.